GiovaneIwamoto/discord-monitor-bot/README.md

 > Credentials should remain local to your environment only.
 Never expose your credentials in any part of the code, such as in source files, comments, or commit history.
 Instead, use environment variables or secure secret management tools to manage and access your credentials securely.

 - Set up environment variables:

-  Create a `.env` file in the root of your project and add the following variables:

 ```ruby
 APPLICATION_ID=your-application-id